surajpratapb/indian_bank_stock_analysis/README.md

 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from my EDA.

-- The Min And Max stock retuns
+- The Min And Max stock returns:
 <img src="assets/min_max.JPG">
 - Intrestlingly AXIS bank's best and worst returns in over a decade were between 2008-10-10 & 2008-10-13

 - I also plotted the distribution of the returns of SBI & HDFC banks.
 Both banks have similar devations from average and considered the most stable banks in India.
   <img src="assets/SBI_HDFC_returns.JPG">

 - Also plotted the Simple Moving Average plot for Punjab National Banks in 2018 .
 A huge drop is noted relating to the controversial 2018 PNB scam.
   <img src="assets/PNB2018.JPG">

  - A Correlation heatmap is plotted to show all the diffrent relationships between stock close prices
   <img src="assets/corr_heatmap.JPG">

   ### Conclusion